VR-on-Linux/VR-on-Linux/README.md

 **Note:** It does not work on Wayland.

-On AMD, it fixes reprojection for games run with RADV, and doesn't crash or introduce graphics artifacts, unlike the newer versions do.
+It fixes asynchronous reprojection, and doesn't crash or introduce graphics artifacts, unlike the newer versions do.

 **Instructions**
 1. Right click SteamVR in Steam